Cerebellum-Network/docs.cere.network/ddc/storage-nodes/README.md

-# 🌐 Storage Nodes
+# 🌐 Storage Service

-DDC Storage Node is a core component of DDC that is responsible for storing and retrieving the data.
-It’s written in Go and consists of a large set of components and modules, which are shown in the high level architecture diagram below.
+DDC offers clusters with storage services which persists data safely and allows searching and retrieving data.

-DDC nodes operations are coordinated and rewarded through smart contracts running on the Cere test/main blockchains.
+A core component of the storage service is the DDC storage node which is responsible for partitions of the data.
+Safety and scalability is achieved by spreading the data over a number of nodes.

 {% hint style="info" %}
 **For more details, see the documentation of DDC Storage nodes:**